Transport Dependency: Optimal Transport Based Dependency Measures: Transport correlation

-Since we normalize with the diameter of $\nu$ instead of the one of $\mu$ in definition \eqref{eq:transport-correlation}, the transport correlation $\tc_\alpha$ singles out relations in the direction $X \to Y$.
-One possibility to compensate for this asymmetry is to adapt the value of $\alpha$ by choosing
+Since we normalize with the diameter of $\nu$ instead of the one of $\mu$ in Definition~\ref{def:transport-correlation}, the transport correlation $\tc_\alpha$ singles out functional relations in the direction $X \to Y$.
+One possibility to compensate for this asymmetry is to adapt the value of $\alpha$ to the diameters.